vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 ### Oracle Database

-Create a local instance of Oracle Database, using `gvenzl/oracle-free:slim-faststart` image, with the following information:
+Create a local instance of Oracle Database, using the `gvenzl/oracle-free:slim-faststart` image, with the following information:

 <details>